Jayshree Ullal

-Jayshree V. Ullal (born March 27, 1961) is an Indian-American billionaire businesswoman, president and CEO of Arista Networks, a cloud networking company responsible for the deployment of 10/25/40/50/100 Gigabit Ethernet networking in the data center.
+Jayshree V. Ullal (born March 27, 1961) is a British-American billionaire businesswoman, president and CEO of Arista Networks, a cloud networking company responsible for the deployment of 10/25/40/50/100/400/800 Gigabit Ethernet networking in the data center.

-Early life
+Early life and education

+Ullal was born on March 27, 1961, in London into a Hindu family of Indian origin.
+She grew up in New Delhi, India, and was schooled at Convent of Jesus and Mary, Delhi.

-Ullal was born in London, and raised in New Delhi, India, through her school years.
-She eventually attended San Francisco State University where she graduated with a B.S. in engineering (electrical).
-She went on to Santa Clara University where she received a master's degree in engineering management.
+She attended San Francisco State University, where she graduated with a B.S. in electrical engineering in 1981.
+She went on to Santa Clara University where she received an M.S. in Engineering Management and Leadership in 1986.

 Career

-Ullal began her career with engineering and strategy positions at Advanced Micro Devices (AMD) and Fairchild Semiconductor.
-She was director of internetworking products at Ungermann-Bass for four years before joining Crescendo Communications.
-At Crescendo, Ullal became vice president of marketing, working with 100-Mbit/s over copper, the first CDDI products and first generation Ethernet switching.
+Early career

+Ullal began her career as a senior strategic development engineer at Fairchild Semiconductor and later joined Advanced Micro Devices (AMD), where she designed high-speed memory chips for IBM and Hitachi.
+In 1988 she joined Ungermann-Bass, where she was director of the company's internetworking business unit.

+In March 1992, Ullal joined Crescendo Communications, a maker of Fiber Distributed Data Interface (FDDI) network products, as vice-president of marketing.
+She helped pioneer 100-Mbit/s Copper Distributed Data Interface (CDDI) products and worked on first-generation Ethernet switching.

 Cisco

-In September 1993, Cisco Systems acquired Crescendo Communications, marking Cisco's first acquisition and foray into the switching market.
-Ullal joined Cisco and began work on the Cisco Catalyst switching business, which grew from its beginning, in 1993, to a $5 billion business in 2000.
-As vice president and general manager of LAN switching in the Enterprise group, Ullal was responsible for unified communications, IP telephony, content networking and policy networking.
+In September 1993, Cisco Systems acquired Crescendo Communications, marking Cisco's first acquisition and first foray into the switching market.
+Ullal thereby joined Cisco and began work on the Cisco Catalyst switching business, which grew from its beginning in 1993 to a $5 billion business in 2000.
+As vice president and general manager of LAN switching in the Enterprise group, Ullal initiated strategic initiatives such as unified communications, IP telephony, content networking and policy networking.
 She oversaw some 20 mergers and acquisitions for Cisco in the enterprise sector.

-Ullal was eventually named Senior Vice President of Data Center & Switching, reporting directly to company CEO John Chambers.
+By 2005 she became Senior Vice President of the Data Center, Switching and Security Technology Group.
 Responsibilities included the direction of the modular Nexus and Catalyst Data Center Switching and Application/Virtualization services which saw about $15 billion of direct and indirect revenue.
 Ullal's career at Cisco spanned more than 15 years.